ChuckBates/topaz_edge_mesh_poc/README.md

 The server itself is implemented in Python using Flask.

 Contents:
-- `OPA POC.postman_collection.json` A collect of preconfigured postman requests to test the expected behaviors of both `Stand Alone OPA Service` and `Aserto Edge Authorizer` scenarios.
+- `opa_poc.insomnia.json` A collect of preconfigured insomnia requests to test the expected behaviors of both `Stand Alone OPA Service` and `Aserto Edge Authorizer` scenarios.
 - `Stand Alone OPA Service` The first POC described above with a stand alone OPA service.
 - `Aserto Edge Authorizer` The second POC described above expecting an Aserto Edge Authorizer.